Hey everybody, and welcome to another PT Pioneer article.

 By merging fitness and nutrition with medical intervention, you are equipped to deliver a seamless service in wellness.

-Health coaching is also a great way to change lives and leave a lasting impact in a way that benefits society and provides you with fulfillment.
+Health coaching is also a great way to change lives and leave a lasting impact that benefits society and provides fulfillment.

 There are many other health coach certs than the ones I’ve mentioned.
 Just make sure to keep your eyes peeled for accreditation and industry recognition.